 The Council Tax valuation band reduction for disabled people scheme aims to ensure that disabled people do not pay more Council Tax because they live in a larger property than they would have needed if they were not disabled.
 Having a disability does not automatically entitle you to a reduction.

 In summary, the requirements for a reduction are that the property must be the main residence of at least one disabled person and it must have at least one of:

 - any other room (but not a toilet) which is mainly used by the disabled person; or

 - enough space for the use of a wheelchair - if the wheelchair is for outdoor use only, this will not count.

-To apply online complete the council tax - request valuation band reduction for a disabled person form.
+To apply download and complete the Council Tax valuation band reduction for a disabled person form (PDF: 178Kb / 2 pages)